 Note 2: The microsatellite instability (MSI) test is a genetic test performed on tumor tissue to look for differences in length of certain non-functioning sections of DNA.
-The differences are caused by problems with the genes that normally repair DNA.
-A high-positive MSI (MSI-H) result may indicate that the gene repair problem is related to the development of the cancer, and that the patient may have hereditary nonpolyposis colorectal cancer (HNPCC) (also known as Lynch syndrome.)
-A low-positive or stable MSI result (stable meaning that there are no differences in the lengths) means it is unlikely that the cancer is related to a hereditary condition.
+The differences are caused by problems with the genes that encode proteins that normally repair certain types of DNA damage.
+A high proportion of colon cancers arising in patients with hereditary nonpolyposis colorectal cancer (HNPCC) (also known as Lynch syndrome) have high MSI and a smaller percentage of colon cancers not associated with Lynch syndrome have high MSI.
+Patients with colon cancers with high MSI may be further tested to determine if they have HNPCC.
+In addition, MSI is a useful prognostic marker in that patients with high MSI colon cancers have better response to surgery and survival.